xryanglab/SCASL/README.md

 **Tips**

-1. If leafcutter cannot be downloaded successfully with conda, you can also consider using source code and make sure to change the path of leafcutter in leafcutter/scripts/bam2junc.sh.
+1. If leafcutter cannot be downloaded successfully with conda, users can also consider using source code and make sure to change the path of leafcutter in leafcutter/scripts/bam2junc.sh.
 ```bash
 > git clone https://github.com/davidaknowles/leafcutter
 ```